qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/curriculum.md

 #### Goals

 * Get to know each other
-* Get to know tools you'll need for this workshop
+* Get to know tools you will need for this workshop
 * Learn what determines the quality of a dataset
     * What are common data formats?
     * What are common metadata standards?
     * What are some common practices that lead to problems interacting with data?
 * Learn how to fix "bad" data
-    * What can I do if my data still doesn't look right? (e.g. it's possible nobody living knows how to resolve the problem, metadata may be incorrectly documented and you may need help from the data producer, briefly mention techniques like georegistration, bias correction)
+    * What can I do if my data still does not look right? (e.g. it's possible nobody living knows how to resolve the problem, metadata may be incorrectly documented and you may need help from the data producer, briefly mention techniques like georegistration, bias correction)

 #### Activities

 * **Introductions (45 minutes)**

-* **Intro to tools we'll be using (15 minutes)**
+* **Intro to tools we will be using (15 minutes)**
     * GitHub Discussions: Asynchronous group communication during and after the workshop.
     * Computational tooling: What computing environment will we use and how will attendees get set up?